Bewdley School: Results

 The school has been rated as 'Good' by Ofsted since 2012 with the most recent inspection in October 2024 ranking Bewdley ‘Good’ in all areas.

+In 2026, The Bewdley School was the second most oversubscribed school in Worcestershire, exceeding its admissions limit by 32.8% due to the high volume of applicants from outside of the area.

 Awards

-In May 2019, the school won Secondary School of the Year in the county of Worcesterhire, and was a finalist alongside Bishop Perowne Church of England College, St Augustine's High School, Redditch and Bowbrook House School.
+In May 2019, the school won Secondary School of the Year in the county of Worcestershire, and was a finalist alongside Bishop Perowne Church of England College, St Augustine's High School, Redditch and Bowbrook House School.